 - Coyote 70 (George Snider): Roger McCluskey's Foyt team car at the 1969 Indy 500 was described as a new car, but it may not be a coincidence that one of the 1968 cars disappears just as this car appears.
 Raced by McCluskey as the #82 G. C. Murphy entry during 1969, but it is possible that McCluskey drove an older car from the Foyt stable at short track races.
 Entered for the 1970 Indy 500 as the #14 Greer-Foyt car for Jim McElreath.
 This car was described in Hungness as new but looked strikingly similar to the '1969' Coyote that Roger McCluskey had raced in 1969.
 Drilled holes in the screen suggest that this may be the car AJ Foyt drove in short track events through the summer of 1970 but its next certain appearance is for McElreath again at the California 500 at Ontario in September which he won.
 McElreath's win was only the fifth by a Coyote and the only time anyone other that Foyt ever won a race in a Coyote.
 Probably the '1970' Coyote in which McElreath was bumped at the 1971 Indy 500.
 Then sold to MVS as a backup car to their 1971 Coyote and used on short tracks by Jim Hurtubise and George Snider in 1972.
 It also appeared at Indy in 1973 as Snider's backup car.
 The car became part of the collection of the Indianapolis Motor Speedway Museum at some point during the 1970s, and was on display at a Ford-themed auto show at Indiana State Fairgrounds in November 1981.
 It has remained in the collection ever since.

 - Lola T272 [HU3] (Art Pollard): New to Andy Granatelli's STP in time for the California 500 at Ontario in September 1972, where it was raced as the #20 entry by Art Pollard.
 According to Lola records, this was designated a T272 and had modified suspension.
 Pollard raced this car again at Trenton and Phoenix, and also at Texas World Speedway at the start of the 1973 season.
 STP then decided to back the Patrick Racing team, and the final appearance of the Lola was in practice at the 1973 Indy 500, where Graham McRae drove it before being moved to one of the Patrick Racing Eagles.
-The car was retained by STP and used as a display and promotion car around the Mid-West for a number of years.
-At some point, it was in the Briggs Cunningham Museum.
-In 2011, it was reported to have been loaned by Andy Granatelli to a museum in Kokomo, Indiana.
+The car was retained by STP and used as a display and promotion car around the Midwest for a number of years.
+In 1977 it was loaned to the Briggs Cunningham Museum (Costa Mesa) but it is unclear what happened to it after that museum closed in 1987 and most of its collection was acquired by the Miles Collier Collection in Florida.
+In 2011, the T272 was reported to have been loaned by Andy Granatelli to a museum in Kokomo, Indiana.
 By early 2018, it was on display in the World of Speed Museum in Wilsonville, Oregon.

 - Gerhardt 69 (Greg Weld, Johnny Parsons Jr): New wedge Gerhardt for Myron Caves team for 1969.
 Although announced in February 1969, the Caves Buick wedge was not expected to race until the Indy 500 and the team's older car was used by Jigger Sirois in the early-1969 races.
 The car actually missed the Indy 500 as it was still being put together in chief mechanic Bob Higman's garage in Romney, Indiana, and it first raced by Jim McElreath as the #14 Quaker State Spl at Trenton in July 1969.
 It was then the #74 Gerhardt driven by McElreath, Arnie Knepper and Sam Sessions in 1970.
 McElreath could not qualify the car at the 500 that year, where photographs show a very exaggerated wedge shape.
 Caves had heart surgery in June 1970 and his team disappeared until Ontario 1971 where the car was entered as the #37 Caves Buick with Bruce Walkup in the seat.
 Lee Kunzman qualified this car for the 1972 Indy 500, and it was raced later in the season by McElreath, Johnny Parsons Jr and Greg Weld.
 The Caves Buick team was wound up at the end of 1972, and the subsequent history of their wedge Gerhardt is unknown.